mreeves111/Matthew_Reeves/Matthew_Reeves_resume.md

 * Documentation architecture and development for product architects and consultants; database and application administrators; programmers; and call center personnel
 * Experience documenting enterprise software products that run on Red Hat Linux in a JBoss EAP or WildFly container with Oracle or MariaDB databases
 * Collaboration in Agile development teams
-* Project management using PMP methodology and Atlassian JIRA Agile planning boards and dashboards
+* Project management using PMI standards and Atlassian JIRA Agile planning boards and dashboards
 * Source control using Apache Subversion and Maven (currently moving to Git and Jenkins)
 * Documentation development using XML with DocBook DTD and oXygen XML Author